mcneel/developer.rhino3d.com/_guide_topics/cpp/your_first_plugin_windows.md

      1. *Online help*: Select this option if you want your plugin to support online help.
 If selected, a menu item will be displayed on Rhino's *Help* menu.
      1. *Automation*: Select this option to allow your program to manipulate objects implemented in another program.
 Selecting this option also exposes your program to other Automation client plugins.
      1. *Windows sockets*: Select this option to indicate that your program supports Windows sockets.
 Windows sockets allow you to write programs that communicate over TCP/IP networks.
+     1. *Security Development Lifecycle (SDL) checks*: Select this option to add recommended Security Development Lifecycle (SDL) checks to the project.
+These checks include extra security-relevant warnings as errors, and additional secure code-generation features.
+For more information see [Enable Additional Security Checks](https://msdn.microsoft.com/en-us/library/jj161081.aspx).
 1. For this tutorial, just accept the default settings.
 Click the *Finish* button, and the wizard begins to generate your plugin project’s folders, files, and classes.
 When the wizard is finished, look through the plugin project using *Visual Studio’s Solution Explorer*...

 ### Plugin Anatomy